- What is a patent?

 If you need help determining whether your invention is patentable, we offer both patentability assessments to give you our opinion on patentability, as well as novelty searches designed only to uncover relevant prior art for you to review.
-Please contact us for a complimentary and confidential initial telephone appointment to learn more.
+Contact us now for a complimentary and confidential initial telephone appointment to learn more.

 - What is prior art?